 If I had to keep one memory from this week, it would certainly be the morning yesterday, when it was very cold and there was mist.
 The lighting was extraordinary.
 The oranges were beautiful.
 They put the elements in relief and gave them an amazing color.
 It was like a watercolor.
 You could really tell a story in pictures.

 I came last year for a photography workshop dedicated to photographing young fawns.
 For me this course during the rutting season allowed me to be in closer contact with wild animals.
 But the real highlight was definitely the progress I made in technique.

 Photographing wild animals is not as easy as it looks.
 In addition, I have learned to think about the background.
 Physically, this course has been great.
 The mood of the team throughout the course was nice.
 The team spirit we shared throughout the course was nice.
 One does not often find this kind of attitude.
 We shared a lot and we had many discussions about topics of interest.
-Much was shared concerning the beauties of nature.
+Much was shared concerning the wonders of nature.
 I learned a lot this week.

 I used the fall colors to highlight the deer in my photos.
 The woods in which we learned were beautiful, with the ferns and leaves changing color.
 The skies were beautiful.
 I tried to combine all these elements with the movement or attitude of animals.

 This week I reached a real milestone in the creation of my photos.
 It was even better than the last workshop we attended in La Dombes.
 I feel more comfortable with composing pictures, but I still have more to learn about controlling my camera and using the settings.
 In wildlife photography, scenes change very quickly.
 We must react quickly.
 It is not always easy to adjust the camera settings to fit the light.
 But I will continue to take photos regularly to acquire the proficiency that you explained.